Skip to nav Skip to content

 Emily KeitEmily Keit, MD

 Emily was born in southern New Jersey but was raised primarily in Nebraska.
 She attended college at the University of Nebraska at where she studied biotechnology and chemistry.
-She attended medical school at University of Nebraska Medical Center.
-She completed her preliminary internal medicine year with University of South Florida and Moffitt.
+She attended medical school at the University of Nebraska Medical Center.
+She completed her preliminary internal medicine year at the University of South Florida and Moffitt.
 Interests outside of medicine include spending time in nature.

 Why I chose this residency program: I chose to do my training at Moffitt for many reasons.
 First, as an NCI Comprehensive Cancer Center, there are abundant research opportunities.
 Moffitt fosters a collaborative research environment between clinicians of all oncologic specialties, bench researchers, and computer modeling-based researchers.
 There is also an emphasis here on mentorship, and leadership strives to foster residents' individual interests and passions.
 I was confident that I would receive excellent clinical training and have the support needed to achieve my clinical and research-based goals.
 Lastly, during my Internal Medicine intern year here, I was able to experience the overarching culture of Moffitt and the shared goals of providing personalized and holistic patient care.
 I am honored to be a part of this culture and community.